Ivana-Djordjevic/5-day-forecast/README.md

 **
 User Story
 - AS A traveler
-- WANT to see the weather outlook for multiple cities
+- I WANT to see the weather outlook for multiple cities
 - SO THAT I can plan a trip accordingly

 Acceptance Criteria